afwebb/SDS-385/peer_review/README.md

 ## General Comments

 ## Logit.py
+Overall, your code is well written and easy to follow.
+Its well commented, though you could add a few more.

 When running the code, I think you could streamline things by looping over several step sizes.
 Rather than doing this: